-- « The Carbon Carprint of Suburbanization, New Evidence from French Cities » , with Miren Lafourcade and Camille Blaudin de Thé, CEPR DP 13086, 2018
+- « The Carbon Carprint of Suburbanization, New Evidence from French Cities » , with Miren Lafourcade and Camille de Thé, CEPR DP 13086, 2018

 This paper investigates the impact of urban form on households’ fuel consumption and car emissions in France.
-We analyze more particularly three features of cities commonly referred to as the ‘3 D’s’ (Cervero & Kockelman 1997): Density, Design and an innovative measure of Diver-sity.
-Individual data allow us to circumvent sorting, as some households may live in a location consonant to their socioeconomic characteristics or travel predispositions, while instrumental variables help control for other endogeneity issues.
-The results suggest that, by choosing to live at the fringe of a metropolitan area instead of its city-center, our sample mean-household would bear an extra-consumption of approximatively six fuel tanks per year.
-More generally, doubling residential Density would result in an annual saving of approximatively two tanks per house-hold, a gain that would be much larger if compaction were coupled with better Design (stronger jobs centralization, improved rail-routes or buses transiting to job centers and reduced pressure for road construction), and more Diversity (continuous morphology of the built-up environment).
-Another important finding is that the relationship between metropolitan population and car emissions is bell-shaped in France, contrary to the US, which suggests that small cities do compensate lack of Density by either a better Design or more Diversity.
+We analyze more particularly three features of cities commonly referred to as the ‘3 D’s’ (Cervero & Kockelman 1997): Density, Design and Diversity.
+Individual data allow us to identify the effects of urban form and the spatial sorting of households on emissions.
+We also use instrumental variables to control for other endogeneity issues.
+Our results suggest that doubling residential Density would result in an annual saving of approximately two tanks per household, that is approximately 10% of the average yearly fuel consumption of a household in France.
+Larger gains would result from better urban Design (job-housing centralization, improved rail/bus routes to central business districts, reduced pressure on road construction and a less fragmented built environment in urban areas) while improved Diversity (the concentration of various local amenities such as shops and public facilities) can further help lower fuel consumption.
+Another important finding is that the relationship between the metropolitan population and car emissions per household is bell-shaped in France, contrary to the United States, suggesting that small cities do compensate for their lack of Density or Diversity by environmentally-friendly Design.

-- « Sharing Public Goods: Optimal Spatial Policies with Unobserved Location Preferences« , mimeo, with Nicolas Jannin, updated September 2019, preliminary version
+- « Optimal Spatial Policies with Local Public Goods and Unobserved Location Preferences » with Nicolas Jannin, updated May 2020, mimeo